 PLASTIC FISH

-A minimalist plastic sculpture made from different lifecycles of use, whether from businesses, from individuals’ homes before being disposed or recycled or from collected beach debris.
-This plastic form manifests what may seem abstract in discussion: the environmental burden placed on ocean ecosystems through the insidious nature of plastic use in our lives.
+A minimalist sculpture made from plastics differing lifecycles of use; whether from businesses, from individuals’ homes before being disposed or recycled or from collected beach debris.
+This abstract plastic form symbolises the environmental burden placed on ocean ecosystems through the insidious nature of plastic use in our lives.
 Set against live performance, sound score and projection of sea life.

 PLASTIC FISH RETURNS, 2019